AjWestfield/video-generation-ai-done/template-2/README.md

 2. The application uses Google Gemini to generate a script and image prompts
 3. ElevenLabs converts the script to a natural-sounding voiceover
 4. Replicate's Flux model creates images based on the generated prompts
+5. Google Gemini analyzes the script and images to identify opportunities for sound effects
+6. Replicate's Tango model generates custom sound effects for key moments
+7. Replicate's MusicGen creates background music that matches the mood
+8. Advanced audio mixing combines voiceover, sound effects, and background music with optimal levels
-5. FFmpeg combines the images and audio into a complete video
+9. FFmpeg combines the images and mixed audio into a complete video
-6. Users can download or share the final video
+10. Users can download or share the final video

+## Audio Controls

+The application now features advanced audio controls:

+- **Voice Volume**: Adjust the prominence of the narration
+- **Sound Effects Volume**: Control the intensity of sound effects
+- **Background Music Volume**: Set the appropriate level for background music
+- **Audio Mixing Presets**: Choose from Voice Focus, Balanced, or Cinematic audio profiles

+The audio engine automatically applies ducking to ensure speech clarity while maintaining an immersive soundtrack.

 ## Project Structure

 - `/src/app/api` - API routes for AI services and video generation
+- `/src/app/api/openrouter/generate-sound-effect-prompts` - AI analysis for contextual sound effects
+- `/src/app/api/replicate/generate-sound-effect` - Sound effect generation service
 - `/src/components` - React components for each step of the video creation process
+- `/src/components/AudioVolumeControls.tsx` - UI controls for audio mixing
+- `/src/components/SoundEffectGeneration.tsx` - Sound effect generation interface
 - `/public/videos` - Storage for generated videos
 - `/public/temp` - Temporary storage for processing files